team-checkr/fsharp-starter/README.md

 # Mandatory Assignment

-Everything you need to work on the mandatory assignment is found in this git repository.
+All material you need to work on the mandatory assignment is found in this git repository.

 **Please read this document carefully as it explains the tasks and rules of the mandatory assignment.**